bazelbuild/rules_python/docs/py_console_script_binary.md

     name = "pylint_with_deps",
     pkg = "@pip//pylint",
     # Because `pylint` has multiple console_scripts available, we have to
-    # specify which we want
+    # specify which we want if the name of the target name 'pylint_with_deps'
+    # cannot be used to guess the entry_point script.
     script = "pylint",
     deps = [
         # One can add extra dependencies to the entry point.